$ ssh-keygen -t ed25519 -N '' \

 When you install OKD, provide the SSH public key to the installation program.

-Before you install OKD, download the installation file on a local computer.
+Before you install OKD, download the installation file on the host you are using for installation.

 Extract the installation program.
 For example, on a computer that uses a Linux operating system, run the following command:

-If you do not use the pull secret from the Red Hat OpenShift Cluster Manager site:
+If you do not use the pull secret from Red Hat OpenShift Cluster Manager:

 Red Hat Operators are not available.